 Opportunity: As consumers continue to be hit with price hikes, from the rising cost of groceries to new service fees like these, platform loyalty will not be a priority.
 Brands will need to employ a holistic approach to ecommerce in order to gain bigger wins across platforms, helping consumers meet their changing needs through product promotions that offer delivery discounts or bulk purchase offers that will help them hit order thresholds.

-Kroger Educates Customers on Ecommerce Capabilities
+Kroger Educates Customers

 The Story: Kroger has recently partnered with several well-known social influencers to help educate shoppers about the retailer’s full ecommerce suite of digital tools and pickup & delivery services.